Son launches campaign to fulfill his dying father's wish of attending Super Bowl

 “This year’s been very hard for our family.
 It’s brought a lot of changes and helped us realize what is so important,” she said.

 “I wondered for a while, why this year?
 Why are we having to go through this year when we’re ending the way we are?
-But I told the kids that Steven is getting his wish — he’s seeing that Andrew is figuring out the type of man that he is and what is important to him — that Andrew is rising above some of the challenges that he had recently to help his dad,” Lisa said.
+But I told the kids that Steven is getting his wish — He’s seeing that Andrew is figuring out the type of man that he is and what is important to him — that Andrew is rising above some of the challenges that he had recently to help his dad.”

 One of the things that Skinner said about Andrew when he realized the magnitude of his illness was that he wanted to live long enough for Andrew to realize the type of man he is, Lisa says.